trevorhere/recrootBox/README.md

 1. Fork this repository onto your own github account
 2. Clone the repository locally
+3. Make sure you have [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed, then run `npm i` in the newly cloned recrootBox folder
-3. Open `recrootBox/src/siteData.js` and follow instructions in this file to add your information including your bio, image links, project titles, project links, etc.
+4. Open `recrootBox/src/siteData.js` and follow instructions in this file to add your information including your bio, image links, project titles, project links, etc.
-4. Open `recrootBot/gatsby-config.js` and change the `title`, `description`, `author`, and `trackingId` (google analytics).
+5. Open `recrootBot/gatsby-config.js` and change the `title`, `description`, `author`, and `trackingId` (google analytics).

 ## Deploying recrootBox